bobanko/iq-test/README.md

 [ ] fix square to look normal with circle

+[ ] probably make questions switch animation as slider LtoR, so user can swipe questions. it can be hard to impl instant swap, when there are 40 questions, so ...

+[ ]

 [x] add static images as parts via config
 [x] impl different configurable bgs